-Gain the business perspectives and specialized I-O expertise to enter and advance in the field of organizational and professional development consulting.
+Gain the business perspectives and specialized I/O expertise to enter and advance in the field of organizational and professional development consulting.
 Learn the consulting competencies, psychological methods, and change management techniques required to address issues related to human behavior in the workplace and examine the business factors that affect organizational success.
-Through real-world scenarios, deepen your understanding of both the employees’ work environment and organizational performance as a whole and focus your knowledge of performance management, motivation, work attitudes, leadership, business concepts, and organizational behavior and development.
+Through real-world scenarios, you gain a holistic understanding of both the employees’ work environment and organizational performance and focus your knowledge of performance management, motivation, work attitudes, leadership, business concepts, and organizational behavior and development.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 |Course Code||IPSY 6002||Course||Foundations of Graduate Study in Psychology||Credits||(3 cr.)|

 |Course Code||IPSY 6200||Course||Themes and Theories of I/O Psychology||Credits||(5 cr.)|